-In accordance with the Constitution, the Fund's managers are entitled to a management fee of 0.99% per annum of the value of the Fund payable on a monthly basis.
+In accordance with the Constitution, the Fund's managers are entitled to a management fee of 0.99% per annum of the value of the Fund payable on a monthly basis for managing the assets of the Fund.
 There is also an expense recovery of up to 0.10% per annum of net assets.